Global economy snapback to prove elusive despite market joy: Reuters polls

 In the latest Reuters polls, the 2020 growth outlook for nearly 75% of 46 major economies was either cut or left unchanged from the previous poll.
 Similarly, the outlook for inflation for nearly 85% of those economies was trimmed or left unaltered.

-Reuters poll graphic on 2020 economic growth forecast revisions from the October survey here
+(GRAPHIC: Reuters Poll: 2020 economic growth forecast revisions from the October survey - here)

 “We continue to see interest rates at record low levels.
 Lower for longer is fast becoming lower forever,” said Jan Lambregts, head of global economics and markets at Rabobank.